 Bleeding & Discharge

 After nine months of slowly shifting to accommodate the baby, birth tossed it all back to the beginning in one fell swoop.
 You’ll feel shifting sensations in your organs, loose jelly-belly skin, and cramping as your uterus continues contracting to shrink back down to size.
 Subsequent pregnancies tend to create more intense after birth contractions, so a soothing cramp tincture is a postpartum must-have.

 With each contraction – stimulated by baby’s latch – the uterus will expel blood in a discharge called lochia.
 You’ll bleed most heavily in the first day or two, tapering off as time goes on.
 Immediately postpartum, you’ll likely bleed significantly, but you should not expect to soak through a heavy pad in an hour.
 If this happens or you find it getting heavier, call your care provider right away.

 Under normal circumstances, though, you’ll bleed like a heavy period for a day or two, tapering off and getting lighter in color until it’s pink/white/or even clear.
 Bleeding usually lasts 2-4 weeks, though you may find it lasts a bit longer or picks back up again if you’ve overextended yourself.

 Along with discharge, you will most likely find perineal discomfort or even pain, especially if you have had a tear or episiotomy.
 Go easy on yourself with activity, and use a peri bottle to rinse yourself clean after using the bathroom.
 For added healing, you can make a small batch of postpartum herb bath herbs to add to the peri bottle.

-To further umblical healing, I have also developed a healing powder that dries the umbilical stump in a soothing and safe way.
-You might find it helps your stiches heal if applied there, as well.
+To further umbilical healing, I have also developed a healing powder that dries the umbilical stump in a soothing and safe way.
+You might find it helps your stitches heal if applied there, as well.